turingschool/backend-curriculum-site/module2/misc/blogger.md

 **Important!**

-All the code for the `Article` model is in the file `app/models/article.rb`, so let's open that now.
+All the code for the `Article` model is in the file `app/models/article.rb`, so let's open that again.

 Not very impressive, right?
 There are no attributes defined inside the model, so how does Rails know that an Article should have a `title`, a `body`, etc?
 The answer is a technique called reflection.
 Rails queries the database, looks at the articles table, and assumes that whatever columns that table has should be the attributes for the model.

 You'll recognize most of them from your migration file, but what about `id`?
 Every table you create with a migration will automatically have an `id` column which serves as the table's primary key.
 When you want to find a specific article, you'll look it up in the articles table by its unique ID number.
 Rails and the database work together to make sure that these IDs are unique, usually using a special column type in the DB called "serial".

-In your console (BONUS: you can run `bin/rails c`, `c` being short for `console`), try entering `Article.all` again.
+In your console (BONUS: you can run `rails c`, `c` being short for `console`), try entering `Article.all` again.
 Do you see the blank article that we created with the `Article.new` command?
 No?
 The console doesn't change values in the database until we explicitly call the `.save` method on an object.
 Let's create a sample article and you'll see how it works.
 Enter each of the following lines one at a time:

 ```
 $ article = Article.new